|Leadership (updated March 2018)||Contact Information|

 COMMUNITY PROFILE: The Yavapai have lived in central and western Arizona for centuries.
 Today there are three primary groups of Yavapai: The Fort McDowell Yavapai Nation, the Yavapai-Apache Nation, and the Yavapai-Prescott Indian Tribe.

 The Yavapai-Prescott Indian Tribe is made up of diverse households.
-Roughly half of all households have children under age 18, while almost one-quarter have individuals 65 years and older.* Less than half of households are traditional married-couple families, and one-quarter of all households are headed by a single female.
-Yavapai-Prescott Indian Tribe families have a significantly high poverty rate (41.7 percent, compared to 15 percent for the state of Arizona).
-In terms of occupation, 89 percent of all workers work for the government.
+Roughly one-third of the tribe is under age 18.* About half of households are traditional married-couple families, and 35 percent of all households are headed by a single female.
+Yavapai-Prescott Indian Tribe families have a high poverty rate (26 percent, compared to 17.7 percent for the state of Arizona).
+In terms of occupation, the majority of workers work for the government.

 According to the Inter Tribal Council of Arizona, in the past the Yavapai-Prescott Indian Tribe relied upon timber, mining, and agriculture.
 As tourism and retail services increased in Prescott, the Tribe's reliance on natural resources declined.
 Current enterprises include Bucky's Casino and Prescott Resort, Yavapai Casino, Sundog Business Park, and Frontier Village Shopping Center.